DBF

 Step Six: Building Design Development

+The design development phase is a pivotal stage in a building design project where the conceptual vision begins to take tangible form.
 At this stage, the most preferred concept design is selected.
 Then, the developer takes the selected design to the next level – creating the preliminary layout.
 This stage is very crucial because it provides the most details of the building, which include the layout of the rooms, preliminary choice of construction systems, outdoor floor, and furniture layout.

 The designer will also visualize the building.
 For example, cars in the parking might help to provide a better connection.
 Still, at this stage, the materials that will be used to provide specific finishing are selected.
 If you want to emphasize sustainability, this is the point to pick the materials that will have a limited or no impact on the environment.